java-wanted/jupik/03-oop/OOP.md

 In Java, if a class is defined with the modifier final, it is prohibited to create instances of this class.
 Overloading of an operation in sub-classes could be prohitined with this modifier also.

+### Interfaces

+An instance could be casted to the type of a super class of its class implicitly.
+It is called *up-cast* in Java.
+If an instance of the type of a super class is casted to a sub-class it is called *down-cast*.

+There are so called interfaces in Java.
+This types declare a set of operations that must be implemented in a class.

+Java does not support intehitance from a few classes.
+But a class could implement an arbitrary number of interfaces.

+Sole the following delivering issue:

+- Create an interface Worker with the operation work

+- Create classes that implements this interfce: Director, Coder, Cook

+- Create an interface Driver with the operation driver.
+Implement this interface for classes Director and Coder.

+- Create instances of the classes above.
+Place them into collections of those who could work and those who could drive.